Times Colonist outs my roommate and me

 Times Colonist refused to remove the article

-Immediately following the article, I fired off a quick email to the then editors of the newspaper complaining.
+Immediately following the article, I fired off a quick email to the then editors of the newspaper.
 I told them that they had placed my roommate and me in added danger.
 I also sent an email to Louise Dickson, the reporter responsible for that article.
-I asked them to pull the article from the internet.
+They should have pulled that article from the internet as I asked them to do.
+That’s what any responsible news organization would have done.

 Other journalist acts of irresponsibility by Times Colonist

-I found this action by the Times Colonist reprehensible and utterly irresponsible.
-While the Times Colonist did not reveal the mother’s name, it conveniently overlooked the fact the gang knew whose home it had invaded.
-I believe the Times Colonist needs to remove that article from the internet also.
+I found this action by the Times Colonist utterly irresponsible.
+While the Times Colonist did not reveal the mother’s name, it conveniently overlooked the fact that the gang knew whose home it had invaded.
+DUH!
+Obviously, the Times Colonist needs to remove that article from the internet.

 Times Colonist misreports facts in stabbing